wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

       "title": "ACME API",
       "uri": "/reference/ACME-API.yaml"
     }
   ]
 }
 ```

-Here's how the `toc.json` file displays in the project sidebar after you publish.
+Here's how the `toc.json` file displays in the project sidebar after you publish:

 <!--
 focus: center